Undergraduate Academic Regulations & Procedures

 When they are ready to return to the College, students should contact their academic advisor to register, as well as other offices needed to facilitate their return.
-Students who do not provide due notice (60 days) of a change in the date of expected return will be administratively withdrawn from the College and must petition the senior associate dean of academic affairs for formal readmission.
+Students who do not provide due notice (60 days) of a change in the date of expected return will be administratively withdrawn from the College and must petition the associate dean of academic affairs for formal readmission.

 Withdrawal from College and Readmission

 To withdraw from the College, a student must complete an official withdrawal form obtained from the Registrar’s Office.
-Submission of this form to the Registrar’s Office means that the student has authorized the Registrar’s Office to drop his/her classes for any upcoming terms.
+Submission of this form to the Registrar’s Office means that the student has authorized the Registrar’s Office to drop their classes for any upcoming terms.
 If a student withdraws during the semester, classes will be dropped after the withdrawal form has been submitted.